AbdullahSaad5/AbdullahSaad5/README.md

 - 🔭 I’m currently working as a Co-Founder and Full Stack Developer at Decimal Solution

-- 🌱 I’m currently working on QRexchange
+- 🌱 I’m currently working on Leaf'em

 - ❓ Ask me about anything related to MERN stack and related technologies